-Due to native acid conditions in Pine Barren ecosystems, ecologists are concerned about increased acid deposition from atmospheric sources and its impacts on the local ponds, and effects on wildlife and local habitat.
+Due to native acid conditions in Pine Barren ecosystems, ecologists are concerned about increased acid deposition from atmospheric sources, impacts on the local ponds, and effects on wildlife and local habitat.
 Acidity of water will have a greater impact on water quality and sediments.
-Eventually acidity due to natural and anthropogenic causes may have drastic effects on biota including some rare and endangered species of these pristine natural habitats of the Long Island Pine Barren aquatic ecosystems.
+Eventually acidity due to natural and anthropogenic causes will have drastic effects on biota including some rare and endangered species of these pristine natural habitats, long Island Pine Barren aquatic ecosystems.
 Water and sediment quality in wetlands of northeastern regions of the USA has been documented [1].
 Several investigative reports were published on impact of acid rain and other man-made causes on loss of equilibrium in buffering mechanisms in wetlands of North America and Canada [2, 3, 4].
-We have investigated a total of 33 ponds across Suffolk County, NY and collected data on limnological factors such as pH, acidity, alkalinity, calcium and magnesium hardness, total hardness and aluminum in water samples.
+We have investigated a total of 33 ponds across the Suffolk County and collected data on limnological factors such as pH, acidity, alkalinity, calcium and magnesium hardness, total hardness and aluminum in water samples.
+Historical data of DOE at Brookhaven National Laboratory (BNL) indicated the presence of organic and approximately 14 inorganic contaminants (methyl mercury, copper Cu, mercury-Hg, lead-Pb, silver-Ag, and iron-Fe) in the sediments of the PR complex, due to the laboratory practices during the 1940's through the 1980's [5, 6].

 No peer-reviewed literature in the recent past, published in scientific journals, is available on limnological issues on the Long Island Pine Barren Ponds.
-Hence, the purpose of this research was to collect scientific ecological data on water from both on- and off-site experimental areas of BNL and to establish a database for future studies and management of natural resources on Long Island.
-The specific objectives were to: (a) analyze samples for physico-chemical factors; (b) compile and analyze data statistically; and (c) identify the interrelationships between abiotic factors such as pH and Ca, Mg, and Al. Our hypothesis is that the Long Island Pine Barren pond waters would be acidic, nutrient poor, and free of contaminants.
-There would be no significant difference in means (<0.05 and 0.01) of physico-chemical factors between and within the groups.
-We have investigated a total of 33 ponds in two major sections of the Long Island Pine Barrens (LIPB): on-site zone (BNL: P1-10&P21-24) and off-site zone (Near Road Ponds-NRP: P11-13; Calverton Ponds-CP: P14-16&P25-28; Sears Bellow Ponds-SBP: P17-20; and Greenbelt Ponds-GP: P29-33) as shown in Figure 1.
+Hence, the purpose of this research was to collect scientific ecological data on water from both on- and off site experimental areas of BNL and to establish a database for future studies and management of natural resources on Long Island.
+The specific objectives were to: (a) analyze samples for physico-chemical factors; (b) compile and analyze data statistically; and (c) identify specinic objectives were to, (a) analyze samples for physico-chemical ractors, (b) compine and analyze data statisticative, and (c) learner he interrelationships between abiotic factors such as PH and Ca, Mg, and Al. Our hypothesis is that the Long Island Pine Barren pond waters would be acidic, nutrient poor, and free of contaminants.
+There would be no significant difference in means (<0.05 and 0.01) of of physico-chemical factors between and within the groups.
+We have investigated a total of 33 ponds in two major sections of the Long Island Pine Barrens (LIPB): on-site zone (BNL: Pl-10&P21-24) and off-site zone (Near Road Ponds-NRP: P11-13; Calverton Ponds-CP: P14-10&P25-28; Sears Bellow Ponds-SBP: P17-20; and Greenbelt Ponds-GP: P29-33) as shown in Figure 1.
 The experimental sites are located between 18.679729-18.727803 E and 45.27536-45.40748 N.